JoseFelixBarbRoj/isi-PeTracker/PROJECT.md

 - `styles.css` – styling for the login interface
 - `stylesUser.css` – styling for the user dashboard
 - `stylesShelter.css` – styling for the shelter / veterinary dashboard
-- `main.js` – client-side logic for the user upload process and maps
+- `main.js` – client-side logic for the user dashboard (upload and maps)
+- `shelter.js` – client-side logic for the shelter dashboard, including map rendering, species/distance filtering, and initial dashboard data load via `/shelter/maps`

 ---